Every Tommy Lee Jones Movie Ranked Worst To Best

 While unsuccessful at the box office, "The Big Town" is the movie that served as a transition for teen heartthrob Matt Dillon into a hunky adult actor.
 While critics were mixed on the film, "The Big Town" makes great use of its 1950s setting, with excellent production design and costumes that really evoke the period.
 The supporting cast is full of fantastic players, including Diane Lane (in full noir femme fatale mode), Bruce Dern, and, of course, Tommy Lee Jones.

-Before he made "Halloween" and "Escape From New York," John Carpenter wrote a short script called "Eyes," according to AFI.
+Before he made "Halloween" and "Escape From New York," John Carpenter wrote a short script called "Eyes."
 Producer Jack Harris optioned the story and worked with mega-producer Jon Peters to turn "Eyes" into a feature film.
-The result is 1978's "Eyes of Laura Mars," directed by Irvin Kershner, who would go on to helm one of the greatest movies of all time, 1980's "Star Wars: The Empire Strikes Back."
+The result was 1978's "Eyes of Laura Mars," directed by Irvin Kershner, who went on to helm one of the greatest movies of all time, 1980's "Star Wars: The Empire Strikes Back."

 In 1984's "The River Rat," Tommy Lee Jones stars as Billy, who has just gotten out of prison.
 In an attempt to bond with his teenage daughter, Jonsy (Martha Plimpton), they collaborate on repairing a boat, the eponymous River Rat.
 However, when the prison doctor (Brian Dennehy) tries to blackmail Billy to learn the location of a hidden stockpile of cash, the father and daughter team must stay one step ahead of their new enemy while riding down the Mississippi River in search of hidden treasure.

 Martha Plimpton is fantastic as a young, doe-eyed girl trying to bond with her father, while Jones is excellent as the father, trying to make up for lost time while trying to outrun his past in an effort to secure a future for his daughter.
 Of course, the true star of "The River Rat" is the Mississippi River itself.
-"The River Rat" is written and directed by Tom Rickman, a Kentucky native.
-AFI notes that the film was shot on location in Kentucky, showcasing the gorgeous scenery of the American South.
+"The River Rat" is written and directed by Tom Rickman, a Kentucky native, who shot the film on location in his home state, showcasing the gorgeous scenery of the American South.

 Nine years after "The Bourne Ultimatum" closed the Jason Bourne trilogy, and four years after "The Bourne Legacy" tried and failed to continue the story without its title character, Matt Damon returned to his signature role with 2016's "Jason Bourne."
 Director Paul Greengrass, who helmed the second and third "Bourne" films, also returns for this franchise revival, which sees Jason Bourne come out of retirement to take down the CIA director who had his father murdered.